Last Updated on October 23, 2022 by Dave Farquhar

 The cloud is changing fast and both solutions have a ways to go here.
 Both solutions are pre-authorized to scan assets residing in Amazon Web Services.
 Qualys is also pre-authorized for Microsoft Azure and Google Cloud, so Qualys is a better solution for now if you have assets at Google or Microsoft.
 Tenable has better support for Docker containers and has been supporting Docker longer.

 It’s likely that right now neither solution has everything you want.
-That could change sometime in 2018 though.
+That’s a moving target, however.

 In terms of accuracy, Qualys vs Nessus is a tight race.
-Both give you fewer false positives and false negatives than the #3 vulnerability scanner, Nexpose from Rapid7.
+Both give you fewer false positives and false negatives than the #3 vulnerability scanner, Rapid7 Nexpose.
 Nexpose looks at the registry, but doesn’t dig into the filesystem as deeply as Qualys or Nessus do.
 This makes Nexpose faster, but makes it a lot less accurate.
-This drives remediation teams crazy, but if the file containing a vulnerability didn’t update, the system is still vulnerable.
+This drives remediation teams up the wall, but if the file containing a vulnerability didn’t update, the system is still vulnerable.
 False negatives are bad.
 The solution isn’t to ignore them, it’s to dig deep and fix them.
 Here’s how I used to do it.

 Also, with either solution, you need authenticated scans for any degree of accuracy.
 Neither tool gives good results without authentication–they’ll have too many false negatives and false positives.

-I have noticed one major difference between Qualys and Nessus.
+Here are a couple of things to consider regarding Qualys vs Nessus.
 Nessus does a better job of finding missing updates to open-source software running on Windows.
 In a test environment I scanned, Nessus found vulnerable versions of Libreoffice and VLC that Qualys missed.
 Both solutions find these programs on Linux systems, but some people do run them on Windows.
+On the other hand, Qualys does a much better job of scanning printers without making them malfunction.
+I won’t scan a printer with Nessus unless I know there’s something going around.
+But I’ve never had a problem scanning a printer with Qualys.

 That said, Tenable doesn’t charge extra for policy compliance.
-Qualys charges a lot for policy compliance.
-If you want to harden your systems to a standard like CIS or NIST or the DISA STIGs and scan your systems to see how well you’re doing, the appropriate solution from Tenable will be much less expensive.
+Depending on the plan you’re on, Qualys does.
+If you want to harden your systems to a standard like CIS or NIST or the DISA STIGs and scan your systems to see how well you’re doing, the appropriate solution from Tenable will be less expensive.

 That said, beware of the hidden cost when evaluating Qualys vs Nessus.
 With Qualys being a cloud-based SaaS solution, Qualys handles the maintenance and upgrades.
 With Nessus and with Security Center, you have to handle them.